-So, to get ahead of the game we’ve run down the best student Chromebooks on the market in 2020.
-And if you want a broader selection, check out our best Chromebooks buying guide instead.
+So, to get ahead of the game we’ve run down the best student Chromebooks on the market in 2021.
+And if you want a broader selection, check out our best Chromebooks and our best laptop for college buying guides instead.

 Remember when tablets were going to take over the world?
 With the Lenovo IdeaPad Duet Chromebook that might still happen!